Ralfs 1843 Category: Araphid

 FAMILY: Tabellareaceae

 Tetracyclus is considered a close relative of Tabellaria.
-Tetracyclus is common in the fossil lacustrine deposits of western North America.
-In present day sites, it occurs mostly in high latitude and high altitude oliotrophic lakes.
+Extinct species of Tetracyclus occur in the fossil lacustrine deposits of western North America.
+In cold water habitats of the Northern Hemisphere, the species T. glans, T. emarginatus and T. rupestris occur in high latitude and high altitude oliotrophic lakes and in moss habitats.

 Cite This Page: